jgeumlek/MoltenGamepad/documentation/slots.md

 The `min_pads` setting deserves more explanantion.
 By default, it set to 4, the same amount of `virtpads` created.
 This means `virtpad`s will never be closed!
 However, if this is set lower, then the `virtpad`s will start being closed whenever they are empty.

 Setting `min_pads = 0` means virtual devices will stay around only as long as they have input sources.
-This creates a set up where the virtual gamepads connect/disconnect just like their input sources do.
-Some games don't like it when their controllers disconnect, so when playing these trouble some games, make sure to set `min_pads` higher so that your virtual devices don't get destroyed.
+This causes the virtual gamepads connect/disconnect just like their input sources do.
+Some games don't like it when their controllers disconnect, so when playing these troublesome games, make sure to set `min_pads` higher so that your virtual devices don't get destroyed.

 During slot allocation, if a currently closed `virtpad` can be opened to accomodate the input source (subject to the `active_pads` constraint), then it will be opened.